nodejs/TSC/TSC-Charter.md

 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

-For all votes, a simple majority of all TSC voting members for, or against, the issue wins.
+For all votes, the winning candidate option is the one that wins a simple majority of all TSC voting members in every head-to-head election against each of the other candidates.
 A TSC voting member may choose to participate in any vote through abstention.
+As long as a vote is open, TSC voting members' choices must not be disclosed, to avoid influencing other voting members.

 All changes to this charter must be approved by the CPC.